Viraj-Tank/AndroidVisionBoard/README.md

 optimizes battery use and other resources can run a recurring job at set intervals

+## Work manager API
+OS decides which task to run from all worker queue

+IntentService --> JobIntentService
+JobScheduler --> WorkManager

 ## Configuration changes
 - Device Rotation
 - User takes a phone call